 How to Make a DIY Repair Serum

 Homemade facial serums sound pricey and complicated, but that couldn’t be further from the truth.
-Making your own serum is actually less expensive than purchasing store-bought serums.
-And the process involves little more than mixing a bunch of nourishing oils together and pouring into a dropper bottle.
+This recipe involves little more than mixing a bunch of nourishing oils with some glycerin and pouring it into a dropper bottle.

 Serum for Scars and Discoloration

 - Add your vegetable glycerin.
-While this step isn’t necessary, I find that the glycerin helps give the serum some staying power so it lasts all day.
+While this step isn’t necessary, I find that the glycerin helps give the serum some staying power to last all day.